PacktPublishing/Software-Architecture-with-Cpp/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+* Page 196: The sentence "This is one example of a more general optimization named Small Object Optimization (SSO)" must be read as "This is one example of a more general optimization named Small Object Optimization (SOO)".

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.